Googong: Sustainability

-Green Star Rating

 Googong was awarded the Green Building Council of Australia’s first 5-Star Green Star – Communities rating in 2016.
 The township was given a 5-star rating based on several its initiatives including its integrated water cycle management system, open space strategy and building design guidelines.
 Launched in 2003, Green Star is Australia's largest voluntary and holistic sustainability rating system for buildings, fitouts and communities.
 Following a re-accreditation process, this rating was confirmed and extended until 2026 as the township delivered on the several sustainability initiatives promised as part of the original certification.

-Reconophalt

 Googong has used ‘reconophalt’, a recycled road product, to install six netball courts and an adjacent car park within the township.
 The recycled road product is made from an asphalt mix of soft plastics, glass toner and reclaimed road.
 The product is currently undergoing trial, with the aim is for the product to be used to build roads within the township.

-Conservation area for Pink-tailed Worm-lizard

 The Pink-tailed Worm-lizard is listed as ‘vulnerable’ under Commonwealth and State legislation and a large population of this species has been identified as occurring within the eastern part of Googong.
 Under part of the approval of Googong under the Environment Protection and Biodiversity Conservation Act, Googong has committed to establish, rehabilitate and dedicate to public ownership a 54ha fenced Pink-tailed Worm-lizard Conservation Area to protect this species.
 The township developed a second conservation area in support of the Pink-tailed Worm-lizard, which included $1m joint funding from the New South Wales Government and Googong’s developers Peet Limited and Mirvac.

-Electric Charging Stations

-There will be electric car charging stations embedded throughout Googong’s five neighbourhoods.

-Cat Containment

 In February 2021, a cat containment policy was proposed for Greater Googong.
 Cats are currently encouraged to be kept indoors.
 Cats are prohibited on public land which is zoned for 'environmental conservation'.
 This includes the parkland adjacent to the Googong Foreshores, as well as the Pink-tailed Worm-lizard Conservation Area.
 Cats found in these are likely to be controlled by rangers.
-Additionally, cats roaming onto neighbouring private properties face danger of being controlled by the landowners.